ss3sim/ss3sim/README.md

 follows.
 Note that this example runs 1 iteration and 2 bias adjustment runs.

-    run_fish600(iterations = 1, scenarios = c("D0-E0-F0-G0-M0-R0-S0-cod"),
+    run_fish600(iterations = 1, scenarios = "D0-E0-F0-G0-M0-R0-S0-cod",
     bias_adjust = TRUE, bias_nsim = 2)

 Typically we will run 100 iterations and 5 bias adjustment runs.

-    run_fish600(iterations = 100, scenarios = c("D0-E0-F0-G0-M0-R0-S0-cod"),
+    run_fish600(iterations = 100, scenarios = "D0-E0-F0-G0-M0-R0-S0-cod",
     bias_adjust = TRUE, bias_nsim = 5)

-You may want to re-start running iterations.
+You may want to run the iterations in chunks.
 In that case you’ll want to tell `run_ss3sim` that you’ve already run the bias correction by setting the `bias_already_run` argument to `TRUE` and the `bias_adjust` argument to `FALSE`.
 When you run the bias correction runs you need to run at least one regular run.
-Therefore, you might do something like this:
+Therefore, you might do something like
+this:

-    run_fish600(iterations = 1, scenarios = c("D0-E0-F0-G0-M0-R0-S0-cod"),
+    run_fish600(iterations = 1, scenarios = "D0-E0-F0-G0-M0-R0-S0-cod",
     bias_adjust = TRUE, bias_nsim = 5)

-    run_fish600(iterations = 2:100, scenarios = c("D0-E0-F0-G0-M0-R0-S0-cod"),
+    run_fish600(iterations = 2:100, scenarios = c"D0-E0-F0-G0-M0-R0-S0-cod",
     bias_adjust = FALSE, bias_already_run = TRUE)

 Through this strategy you could run the second set (after running bias adjustment) using parallel processing or on separate machines.
+(Separate machines would require copying the existing folder structure to the second machine first.)

 You can run multiple scenarios in sequence by expanding the vector of values passed to `scenarios`.
+For example,

+    run_fish600(iterations = 1:100,
+    scenarios = c("D0-E0-F0-G0-M0-R0-S0-cod", "D0-E0-F0-G0-M1-R0-S0-cod"),
+    bias_adjust = TRUE, bias_nsim = 5)

 Putting `SS3` in your path
 ==========================